StackStorm/st2docs/docs/source/install/k8s_ha.rst

 - st2.conf settings
 - RBAC roles, assignments and mappings (enterprise only for StackStorm v3.2 and before, open source for StackStorm v3.4 and later)
-- custom st2 packs and its configs
+- custom st2 packs (in persistent volumes or via custom docker images) and their configs
 - SSH private key
-- K8s resources and settings to control pod/deployment placement
+- K8s resources, annotations, and settings to control pod/deployment placement
+- Image tag and repository settings to select the ST2 version or use customized/private component images
+- DNS and Ingress configuration
+- Miscellaneous other ST2 cluster customizations
-- Mongo, RabbitMQ clusters
+- Mongo, RabbitMQ, and Redis clusters

+If not defined, these values are auto-generated on install and preserved across upgrades:

+- SSH private key
+- st2 auth secrets (ie: the password for the st2admin user)

 .. warning::
-    It's highly recommended to set your own secrets as the file contains unsafe defaults like SSH keys, StackStorm access credentials and MongoDB/RabbitMQ passwords!
+    It's highly recommended to set your own secrets to replace the unsafe defaults for for the MongoDB and RabbitMQ subhcarts!
+	If you disable the subcharts, make sure to secure the services and add the relevant secrets to st2.conf.

 Upgrading
 _________